 The net proceeds from each issue of Covered Bonds will be applied by the Issuer for general funding purposes, which include making a profit and/or hedging certain risks.
-If, in respect of any particular issue there is a particular identified use of proceeds, this will be stated in the applicable Final Terms.

 OVERVIEW OF THE ICELANDIC LEGISLATION REGARDING COVERED BONDS

 Introduction

 The Icelandic Act on Covered Bonds No. 11/2008 (as amended with Act No. 35/2008) (the Icelandic Covered Bond Act) was adopted by the Icelandic Parliament on 4 March 2008.
 This legislation enables Icelandic commercial banks, savings banks and credit undertakings which have been licensed to issue covered bonds as defined therein.